ABTSoftware/SciChart.Wpf.Examples/Examples/SciChart.Examples/Resources/ExampleSourceFiles/PerformanceDemos2D/ScatterPerf/ScatterChartPerformanceTest.xaml.c.txt

         public ScatterChartPerformanceTest()
         {
             InitializeComponent();

-            this.Loaded += OnLoaded;
+            Loaded += OnLoaded;
         }

         private void OnLoaded(object sender, RoutedEventArgs routedEventArgs)
         {
             // Create our data in another thread to stop the UI from being stalled.
-            // It's not appending to SciChart Dataseries that is the problem, its Calling Rand.Next() two million times which is pretty slow :)
+            // It's not appending to SciChart data series that is the problem, its Calling Rand.Next() two million times which is pretty slow :)
             TimedMethod.Invoke(() =>
             {
                 var dataSeries = new XyDataSeries<double, double>() {AcceptsUnsortedData = true};